Here Is Where The Pennsylvania Primary Race For The Senate Seat Stands

-This is the race to fill the seat left behind by Republican Pat Toomey who decided not to run for reelection.READ MORE: Philadelphia Weather: Severe Storms Expected To Bring Damaging Winds, Flooding And Isolated Tornadoes
+This is the race to fill the seat left behind by Republican Pat Toomey, who decided not to run for reelection.READ MORE: Philadelphia's Gun Violence Epidemic Continues To Have Devastating Impact On City's Youth

 John Fetterman, the Democratic frontrunner, says his recent stroke won’t slow down his campaign plans.
 Meanwhile, his Republican opponents are making their case that they are the best ones to beat him.